Autism spectrum disorder and sleep

 Like all children, some children with ASD snore.
 If your child’s snoring is persistent and not associated with a cold or similar illness, consult your child’s doctor.
 Snoring can sometimes be a sign of sleep apnoea.

 Children with ASD sometimes have more restless sleep than other children.
 In particular, they might be prone to body-rocking, head-rolling and head-banging.
 Although quite common, restless sleep can also be a sign of some less common sleep disorders.
-It’s best to consult your child’s doctor if you’re concerned or your child doesn’t respond to settling strategies such as those above.
+It’s best to consult your child’s doctor if you’re concerned or your child doesn’t respond to settling strategies like those above.

-You should consult your health professional if the techniques you try don’t seem to help after the first few days.
+You should consult your health professional if the strategies you try don’t seem to help after the first few days.
 You might be referred to a paediatrician, psychologist or other health professional experienced in treating children’s sleep.

 What about medication?